Packet-Clearing-House/maptable/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Packet-Clearing-House/maptable.svg?style=social&label=Star&maxAge=2592004)]() [![GitHub release](https://img.shields.io/github/release/Packet-Clearing-House/maptable.svg?maxAge=2592004)]() [![license](https://img.shields.io/github/license/Packet-Clearing-House/maptable.svg?maxAge=2592005)]()

-This library was originally conceived to render the [home page](https://pch.net) and next generation of [IXP directory](https://www.pch.net/ixp/dir) for Packet Clearing House ([PCH](https://pch.net)).

-It's primary function is to convert any dataset to a customizable set of components of Map, Filters and Table:
+MapTable's primary function is to convert any dataset to a customizable set of components of Map, Filters and Table:

-- **Map** - A fully customizable SVG map which dynamically responds to filters and can be exported to a stand alone SVG for external consumption
+- **Map** - A fully customizable (zoom & pan) SVG choropleth or heat map which dynamically responds to filters and can be exported to a stand alone SVG for external consumption.
+Can include markers based on lat/lon with tooltips.
+Markers dynamically update based on filters too
 - **Table** - A tabular representation of your dataset which can be sorted by header rows.
 This also dynamically responds to filters.
 - **Filters** - A programmatically generated list of drop downs and input fields to drill down into your dataset

+This library was originally conceived to render the [home page](https://pch.net) and next generation of [IXP directory](https://www.pch.net/ixp/dir) for Packet Clearing House ([PCH](https://pch.net)).

 You can also browse other code samples and **examples** here: